Mobility: the greatest challenge of tomorrow

 Here is a concrete example of smart mobility: smart parking

 When you own a vehicle, finding a parking space in urban areas is too often a source of stress and wasted time.
 In the same way, when managing a parking space, a high occupancy rate is the key to profitability.
 But many parking places often remain empty.
 Thus, it’s a wasted opportunity.
-The so-called “Smart Parking” technologies could be the best solution to address these challenges.
+So-called “Smart Parking” technologies could be the best solution to address these challenges.

 How does it work and what are the real interests?
 Let’s explore this in more detail.